Investigators

 Tofail Syed

-Dr Tofail Syed is an Associate Professor in the Department of Physics, University of Limerick and a member of the Bernal Institute of the same university.
+Tofail Syed (University of Limerick) is ac lecturer in the Department of Physics, and a member of the Bernal Institute.
 He has established in Ireland unique expertise in metallic and ceramic biomaterials, surface and interface analysis, nanomedicine and advanced manufacturing.
+His clinical interests are in bridging nanotechnology and medicine to understand and treat diseases.

 Una FitzGerald